 The Online Learning Consortium constantly strives to create new points of engagement amongst educators across the field of online, digital and blended learning.
 From world-class conferences to engaging workshops and courses to personalized consulting, we are dedicated to supporting the advancement of quality online teaching and learning experiences that extend access to education for all learners.

-Over the course of two weeks (April 21 – May 1), the OLC will be holding a series of open salons (a casual and inclusive space with discussions organized and facilitated by a salon leader) that will offer educators of all levels the opportunity to listen to emerging ideas and effective practices from their peers.
-These casual discussions will be designed to specifically encourage reflection, co-creation, and synthesis, with connections to future OLC events for further collaboration.
+Over the course of two weeks (April 21 – May 1), the OLC held a series of open salons (a casual and inclusive space with discussions organized and facilitated by a salon leader) that offered educators of all levels the opportunity to listen to emerging ideas and effective practices from their peers.
+These casual discussions were designed to specifically encourage reflection, co-creation, and synthesis, with connections to future OLC events for further collaboration.

 *Recordings are available to OLC Professional and Institutional members.

 |Overview||How It Works||Schedule||Recordings*|

 Recent fears surrounding the Coronavirus (COVID-19) have led many institutions down a path of emergency preparedness in the wake of temporary campus shutdowns.
 As we continue to receive requests from institutions for support with professional development and guidance on planning for continuity of instruction, we recognize the opportunity to engage our diverse and robust community of educators in conversations and collaboration around best practices for ensuring quality in online teaching and learning.